Elizaveta Tuktamysheva: Personal life

-Elizaveta Sergeyevna Tuktamysheva (occasionally romanized Tuktamisheva) was born on 17 December 1996 in Glazov, Udmurtia, Russia.
+Elizaveta Sergeyevna Tuktamysheva (also romanized as Tuktamisheva) was born on 17 December 1996 in Glazov, Udmurtia, Russia.
 Her mother teaches algebra and geometry and was her daughter's class teacher from the 5th to 9th grade.
-Her father, a former skier who later coached soccer, died in April 2011.
-Her sister, Evgenia, is seven years younger and has also taken up skating.
+Her father - a former skier who later coached football - died in April 2011.
+Elizaveta has a younger sister, Evgenia.
 The family moved from Glazov to Saint Petersburg in August 2011.
+Tuktamysheva had a Pomeranian dog named Kokosha, who died in March 2025.

 In July 2020, Tuktamysheva received her diploma from the Lesgaft National State University of Physical Education, Sport and Health in Saint Petersburg.

-Tuktamysheva owns a Pomeranian dog named Kokosha.
+She dated fellow Russian figure skater Andrei Lazukin from 2015 to 2020.
+This was confirmed both in interviews and on social media.
+The pair broke up in early 2020.

+Sanctions

+In April 2023, Tuktamysheva was sanctioned by the Ukrainian government due to her alleged support of the Russian invasion of Ukraine through her participation in a pro-war ice show, with all her assets in Ukraine frozen and a 50-year ban on entering the country.

 Career

 Early years

 Tuktamysheva started skating at the age of four after meeting girls interested in the sport at a summer camp.
 Her first coach was Svetlana Veretennikova in Glazov.
 Alexei Mishin observed Tuktamysheva at a competition in Belgorod but did not invite her into his group, considering her technique too incomplete.
 A year later, he saw her again and changed his mind due to her ability to jump high, but she had to rework the technique on all of her jumps.
 Since her family could not afford to move to a big city, she remained in Glazov, continuing to train under Veretennikova, but regularly visited Mishin in Saint Petersburg, where she lived in a dormitory.
 The train journey from Glazov to Saint Petersburg took 27 hours.
 Until the summer of 2011, she would spend an average of one to two weeks in Saint Petersburg and the rest of the month in Glazov.

 Tuktamysheva was called a figure skating prodigy by the Russian media because at the age of 12, she performed difficult jumps, such as the triple Axel in practice, but she did not attempt the triple Axel in competition until 2015.
 In 2008, she placed tenth at the Russian Championships.
 Mishin was criticized for allowing Tuktamysheva to participate in the senior Russian Championships (2008) at only 11 years old.